VisiCorp: History

 Personal Software was founded in 1977 by Dan Fylstra.
 In 1978, it merged with Peter R. Jennings's Toronto-based software publisher Micro-Ware, with the two taking a 50% ownership each in the resulting company and Personal Software becoming the name of the combined company.
 It continued to publish the software from its original constituents, including Jennings' Microchess program for the MOS Technology KIM-1 computer, and later Commodore PET, Apple II, TRS-80, and Atari 8-bit computers.
 In 1979 it published the very successful VisiCalc developed by Software Arts, and in 1980 received outside investment from Arthur Rock and Venrock.
 That year management decided to focus on business applications, and shifted from mail order to regional software distributors and direct sales.
 Two thirds of revenue came from direct sales, and one third from contract or OEM sales.
 In May 1981 the company began advertising other software with the "Visi" name, such as VisiDex, VisiFile, and VisiWord.

+As of February 1983 It sold VisiCalc directly to dealers and through distributors, as well as OEMs such as Apple Computer, IBM, and Tandy Corporation.
 In 1982 the company was renamed VisiCorp Personal Software, Inc. Its Visi On was the first GUI for the IBM PC.

 Bill Gates came to see Visi On at a trade show, and this seems to be what inspired him to create a windowed GUI for Microsoft.
 VisiCorp was larger than Microsoft at the time, and the two companies entered negotiations to merge, but could not agree on who would sit on the board of directors.
 Microsoft Windows when it was released included a wide range of drivers, so it could run on many different PCs, while Visi On cost more, and had stricter system requirements.
 Microsoft eventually released its own spreadsheet Microsoft Excel.